S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas

 We also have the de Rham tensors

 where $\mathcal{V}_{\text{dR}}$ := $(R^1h_{*} \Omega^*_{A/\mathfrak{S}_K})^{\vee}$ is the relative de Rham homology, which is a filtered vector bundle with flat connection.
-Over $\mathbb{C}$, this is defined by the comparison between the de Rham and Betti cohomology, which descends to $E$ by Deligne's theory of absolute Hodge and the equivalence of analytic vector bundles with a flat connection and algebraic vector bundles with a flat connection with regular singularities, see \cite{Kisin2010} 2.2.2 for details.
-Moreover, it is proved in \cite{Kisin2010} corollary 2.2.2 that $s_{\alpha, \text{dR}}$ extends to the integral model.
+Over $\mathbb{C}$, these are defined by the comparison between the de Rham and Betti cohomology, which descend to $E$ by Deligne's theory of absolute Hodge and the equivalence of analytic vector bundles with a flat connection and algebraic vector bundles with a flat connection with regular singularities, see \cite[Corollary 2.2.2]{Kisin2010} for details.
+Moreover, it is proved in $loc.cit.$ that $s_{\alpha, \text{dR}}$'s extend to the integral model.

-We can restrict (the analytification of) $\mathcal{V}_p$ to the good reduction locus $\mathcal{X}_K$, then it is a de Rham local system in the sense of \cite{SCHOLZE2013} with associated filtered vector bundle with flat connection $\mathcal{V}_{\text{dR}}$ (restricted on $\mathcal{X}_K$), i.e. there is an isomorphism
+We can restrict (the analytification of) $\mathcal{V}_p$ to the good reduction locus $\mathcal{X}_K$, then by \cite[Theorem 1.10]{SCHOLZE2013}, it is a de Rham local system in the sense of \cite{SCHOLZE2013} with the associated filtered vector bundle with flat connection $\mathcal{V}_{\text{dR}}$ (restricted on $\mathcal{X}_K$), i.e. there is an isomorphism